KaungZawHtet/vehicle_dashboard/README.md

 ![image info](diagram.png)

-This is the mini project that demostrates the networking betweeen flutter frontend and c++ backend by using GRPC and protobuf (the alternative solution of capnproto).
+This is the mini project that demostrates communication betweeen flutter frontend and c++ backend by using GRPC and protobuf (the alternative solution of capnproto).

 The targeted platform is for desktops and not for mobile OS.
 Mac is used on development time but it should work on ubuntu too.